 Career SES appointees may be reassigned to any SES position in the agency for which they are qualified without OPM approval.
 One of the basic premises of the SES was to enable an agency head to reassign senior executives to best accomplish the agency's mission.
-However, there are a number of restrictions in the law to protect career executives from arbitrary or capricious actions, as indicated in Questions 5 through 14.
+However, there are a number of restrictions in the law to protect career executives from arbitrary or capricious actions, as indicated in the following questions (5 - 14).
 [5 U.S.C.
 3395; 5 CFR 317.901]